nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `marko INDEX [-p] [-d]`

 * Marks the order at the specified `INDEX` as paid and/or delivered.
-* The index refers to the index number shown in the currently displayed list.
+* The 'INDEX' refers to the index number shown in the currently displayed list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The 'INDEX' **must be a positive integer** 1, 2, 3, …​
 * Flag `-p` marks the order as paid.
 * Flag `-d` marks the order as delivered.
 * Flags are case-sensitive and specific to the character.